Best Autumn Walks in the Lake District

 Experience autumn in the Lake District

 Autumn in the Lake District is a feast for the eyes.
 An array of reds, yellows and oranges span the horizon and cover the ground.
-Here are some of the best autumn walks to be enjoyed in the Lake District this season.
+Here are some of the best autumn walks in the Lake District this season.

 If you are looking for new routes in the area or simply fancy trying something new, then read on….Mountain Leader Scott McAlister shares his favourite routes.